Blogs

 ▶️ Keep candles and matchsticks in a dry glass jar for backup lighting.

 Tip: Add coffee grounds or naphthalene balls to your emergency kit to absorb moisture and keep insects away.
+Being prepared with an emergency kit can help you avoid such untoward mishaps during the monsoon season.

-7. Maintain Common Areas – Even in a Flat
+8. Maintain Common Areas – Even in a Flat

 Even in urban homes and flats, shared corridors or balconies can accumulate rainwater and dirt.